karafka/karafka/README.md

 ### Configurators

-For addtional setup and/or configuration tasks you can create custom configurators.
+For additional setup and/or configuration tasks you can create custom configurators.
 Similar to Rails these are added to a `config/initializers` directory and run after app initialization.

 Your new configurator class must inherit from `Karafka::Setup::Configurators::Base` and implement a `setup` method.